Gauravs21k/PhotoGallery/README.md

 # PhotoGallery

-AsycTask background thread is all set now
+AsyncTask background thread is all set now